AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-11.md

     </form>
 </div>
 ```

-We believe that by this point the code used should be pretty clear.
+We believe that by this point, the code used should be pretty clear.

 Now we need to add the code that performs the `admin.roles.permissions` and add a route to enable this action.